CptMilk/cptmilk/pages/ToS.md

   <p>These terms and conditions are governed by and construed in accordance with the laws of Ireland.
 You agree that any legal action or proceeding between The Finest Designs and you for any purpose concerning these terms or the parties' obligations hereunder shall be brought exclusively in a court of competent jurisdiction sitting in Ireland.</p>

   <h2>11.
 Changes to Terms</h2>
-  <p>The Finest Designs reserves the right to update or modify these terms of service at any time without prior notice.
+  <p>The Finest™ Designs reserves the right to update or modify these terms of service at any time without prior notice.
 By continuing to access or use our services after any revisions become effective, you agree to be bound by the updated terms.
 It is your responsibility to review these terms periodically for changes.</p>

   <h2>-- Contact Us --</h2>
   <p>If you have any questions about these Terms of Service, please contact us:</p>